PortaSFTPServer/ApacheMinaSSHDNetServer/README.md

 This project is part of the **Porta SFTP Server** ecosystem:

 - [**Porta SFTP Server**](https://portasftpserver.com) - Free, portable, cross-platform SFTP server powered by Apache Mina SSHD
+- **Upcoming: Apache Mina SSHD .NET Library** - Open source library for native .NET integration (Apache License 2.0)
 - Demonstrates real-world Apache Mina SSHD implementations
 - Provides additional examples and best practices

+### Stay Updated

+⭐ **Star this repository** to receive updates on the upcoming open source library release!

+The library will provide a clean, idiomatic C# API for all Apache Mina SSHD functionality, making it easier than ever to build secure SSH/SFTP solutions in .NET.

 ## 🌟 Why Apache Mina SSHD?